01-edu/public/subjects/isprime.en.md

 Write a function that returns `true` if the `int` passed as parameter is a prime number.
 Otherwise it returns `false`.

+The function must be optimized in order to avoid time-outs with the tester.

 ### Expected function

 ```go